How Much is it Costing Your Business to Accept Paper Checks?

-The Real Cost of Accepting Paper Checks
+The Real Cost of Writing Paper Checks

 5 Common Payment Myths About Accepting Paper Checks

-1. "Our customers pay us by check, and it works just fine."
+1. "Our customers pay us by check, and it works fine."

 But with digital payments, you know immediately when a payment is made — no more waiting for a check that's "in the mail."
-And you can get your money in just a few days, which significantly improves cash flow.
+And you can get your money in a few days, improving cash flow.

 2."Checks are free.
 We can't afford to lose our payments to fees."

 3. "Our clients prefer using checks.
 They won't use digital payments."